ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ched the water to his lips, and then
+turned away and barked like a dog. and
+after that eshihtied many of the symptoms
+of .hydrophobia.
+The Tomato.
+The :-:oason is approaching when its to­
+mato one of the most delicious of all the
+vegetables begins to find its way into our
+markets and thence, upon our tables.
+As
+various assertions have been made by men
+,f the school of 1 iu Louis regarding the
-effects of eating tomatoes, as a few per­
+bad effects of eating tomatoes, as a few per­
 sons are doubtless infiaeneed by those as­
 sertions, it is well to state what medical
 properties arc claimed for the tomato by a